-Pool Play/Consolation Games - If the score remains tied after regulation play AND the time limit has not been reached, the top of the next inning and each half inning thereafter will start with a runner on second base until there is a winner or the time limit is reached.
-The batter who leads off an inning shall continue to be the batter who would lead off the inning in the absence of this extra-innings rule.
-The runner on second base shall be the player (or substitute for such a player) in the batting order immediately preceding the batter who leads off the inning.
-NOTE: This rule only goes into effect if the game is tied AND the time limit has NOT been reached.
-If the time limit is reached, and the score is tied, the game will end in a tie.
-In Elimination Games - If the score remains tied after regulation play, the top of the next inning and each half inning thereafter will start with a runner on second base until there is a winner.
+- Pool Play/Consolation Games Pool Play games do not have extra innings.
+Once 6 innings or the time limit is completed, the game will be considered official. - Elimination Games If the score remains tied after regulation play (6 innings or time limit is reached), the top of the next inning and each half inning thereafter will start with a runner on second base until there is a winner.
 The batter who leads off an inning shall continue to be the batter who would lead off the inning in the absence of this extra-innings rule.
 The runner on second base shall be the player (or substitute for such player) in the batting order immediately preceding the batter who leads off the inning.